Sissy's Song

 "Sissy's Song" is a song written and recorded by American country music singer Alan Jackson.
-It was released in March 2008 as the fourth single from his album Good Time, and his fifty-sixth single release overall (and to date his last solo top ten hit).
+It was released in March 2009 as the fourth single from his album Good Time, and his fifty-sixth single release overall (and to date his last top ten hit).
 Jackson wrote the song after the sudden death of a housekeeper that worked at his house.

 Composition

 "Sissy's Song" is an acoustic mid-tempo country ballad, written by Jackson as a tribute to a housekeeper named Leslie "Sissy" Fitzgerald, who worked daily at Jackson's house.
 Jackson wrote the song after Sissy died in a motorcycle accident on May 20, 2007.
 He then went to the recording studio, and working with longtime producer Keith Stegall, made a recording of the song with just his vocals and steel-string acoustic guitar to be played for the family at her funeral.
 The song expresses Jackson's feeling for Sissy, in addition to hoping that "she flew up to heaven on the wings of angels."